tberroa/girodicer/README.md

 This repository only contains the code for the Android mobile app portion of the Girodicer project.
-The purpose of this repository is to preserve the code I wrote just in case the original repository is taken down.
+The purpose of this repository is to preserve the code I wrote, just in case the original repository is taken down.
 The original repository should be located at https://github.com/lasoren/ice-dam-drone.

 # Project Description